 - 1. "Act" means the Song-Brown Health Care Workforce Training Act, Health and Safety Code, Sections 128200, et. seq. - 2.
 "Application" means the grant application/proposal submitted by Grantee. - 3.
 "Commission" means the California Healthcare Workforce Policy Commission. - 4.
-"Director" means the Director of the Office of Statewide Health Planning and Development or his designee. - "Grant Agreement/Grant Number" means Grant Number <<agreement number>> awarded to Grantee. - 6.
-"Grantee" means the fiscally responsible entity in charge of administering the Grant Funds and includes the Program identified on the Grant Application. - 7.
-"Grant Funds" means the money provided by OSHPD for the Project described by Grantee in its Application and Scope of Work. - 8.
-"Other Sources of Funds" means all cash, donations, or in-kind contributions that are required or used to complete the Project beyond the grant funds provided by this Grant Agreement. - 9.
-"Program" means the Grantee's training program(s) listed on the Grant Application. - 10.
-"Program Director" means the Director of Grantee's training program(s) for which grant funds are being awarded. - 11.
-"Project" means the activity described in the Grantee's Application and Scope of Work to be accomplished with the Grant Funds.
+"Director" means the Director of the Office of Statewide Health Planning and Development or his designee. - 5.
+"Deputy Director" means the Deputy Director of the Health Workforce Development Division (HWDD) or his/her designee. - 6.
+"Grant Agreement/Grant Number" means Grant Number [Grant Agreement Number] awarded to Grantee. - 7.
+"Grantee" means the fiscally responsible entity in charge of administering the grant funds and includes the Program identified on the Grant Application. - 8.
+"Grant Funds" means the money provided by OSHPD for the Project described by Grantee in its Application and Scope of Work.